dewcansam/Locate32/README.markdown

 1. Create a directory for HFC library binaries.
 In this guide this directory is "C:\HFC", but you can also use other names.

-2. Extract directories 3rdparty, bin, include, lib andlib64 from the source package to this directory.
+2. Extract directories 3rdparty, bin, include, lib and lib64 from the source package to this directory.
 Note that these lib, lib64 and 3rdparty directories contain the required libraries mentioned above.